Prestige Records Short History

 The “Hissy Vinyl” problem

 In the early Sixties, Prestige also released records under its New Jazz label.Some, though not all, later Prestige and New Jazz releases were pressed on cheaper recycled vinyl.
 The impurities in recycled vinyl ( factory detritus, paper label fragments and such) cause a persistent low hiss throughout playback as the stylus interprets microscopic impurities as “information” and is easily noted when it continues in the break between tracks and heard during quieter passages.
-Some audiophiles find the hiss intrudes into enjoyment of the music and can be quite prominent, depending on the sensitivity of your cartridge and turntable.(On Sixties equipment no-one could tell) Always ask the seller of any late Prestige or New Jazz record you are considering purchase if this applies, as some sellers do not volunteer it or feign ignorance.

 European release of Prestige recordings

-In the Fifties and early Sixties, Prestige US recordings were released simultaneously in Europe under exclusive national licensing agreements - Esquire for the UK (later replaced by Nat Joseph’s Transatlantic) , SABA for Germany, Barclay for France, Metronome for Sweden & Denmark, Artone for Holland, and Music Depositato for Italy.
+In the late Fifties and early Sixties, Prestige US recordings were released simultaneously in Europe under exclusive national licensing agreements – Esquire for the UK (later replaced by Nat Joseph’s Transatlantic label) , SABA for Germany, Barclay for France, Metronome for Sweden & Denmark, Artone for Holland, and Music Depositato for Italy.
 These national versions were often pressed with supplied stampers from original Van Gelder masters, in only limited quantities, and the quality of pressings are said by some to be superior to the US originals.
 The UK Esquire releases are of note for their mostly dreadful alternative covers.
 Most of the European versions are found only in their own localities, with corresponding scarcity of imported US copies.

 Sale of Prestige to Fantasy Records